-Besides, acts of the specialised administrative court may not be reviewed by a court not having a relevant specialised panel of judges, nor may the acts of the specialised administrative court be reviewed by a court not having a relevant specialised panel of judges.
+Besides, acts of the specialised administrative court may not be reviewed by a court not having a relevant specialised panel of judges.
 Enshrining in the legislation of the guarantee for the existence of chambers of the Court of Cassation will become substantial only in the case when the Court of Cassation has a relevant fully specialised chamber, i.e. one examining a case on the merits and disposing thereof.
 As a result of absence of the factor of specialisation in cassation proceedings, the right to protection of the rights of a person in the Court of Cassation, thus also the right to judicial protection of a person in the sector of administrative justice in its entirety, become undermined and deprived of effectiveness.